boblemaire/IoTaWatt/Docs/passConfig.rst

 =======================
 The initial configuration has no access restrictions for reading or modifying device data or configurations.
 If the device is exposed to the internet, then it can be read and modified from the internet without additional protections.
-If untrusted actors can join your local network (WiFi, LAN) then they can read and modify without additional protections.
+If untrusted actors can join your local network (WiFi LAN) then they can read and modify without additional protections.

 If your LAN isn't secure, or you intend to provide access from the internet via port-forwarding, you should require authorization.
 IoTaWatt supports two levels of authorization using the relatively secure